bckto/Responsive-Web-Design-FCC/portfolio page/README.md

 User Story #3: My portfolio should have a projects section with an id of projects.

-User Story #4: The projects section should contain at least one element with a class of project-tile to hold a project.
+User Story #4: The projects section should contain at least one element with a class of project-title to hold a project.

 User Story #5: The projects section should contain at least one link to a project.